ChrisPritchard/ctf-writeups/TIPS-AND-TRICKS.md

 `ssh -C2qTnN -D 1080 user@target.host`

+(args above are compression level, quiet, run in background and no command should be run)

 ## Chisel reverse socks proxy

 Useful for pivoting, opens a socks proxy from the target to your attack box, basically so the attack box has a proxy to the target's network.